CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: and Charged Higgs Boson Yukawa Couplings

 \subsection{Input Parameters for $\bar{B} \to X_s \gamma$ and CP-asymmetries}

-For our BR$(\bar{B} \to X_s \gamma)$ and CP-asymmetries numerical evaluations, we took the Tab.~\ref{tab:bsg} input values as SM parameters.
-In such a case, $m_c$, $m_b$ and $m_t$ are pole masses of the charm-, bottom- and top-quark, respectively, and $A$, $\lambda$, $\bar{\rho}$ and $\bar{\eta}$ are the Wolfenstein parameters of the CKM matrix taken from Ref. \cite{Zyla2020}.
+Our input SM parameters for BR$(\bar{B} \to X_s \gamma)$ and CP-asymmetries numerical evaluations are taken from Tab.~\ref{tab:bsg}.
+In such a case, the pole masses of the charm-, bottom- and top-quark are $m_c$, $m_b$ and $m_t$, respectively, and $A$, $\lambda$, $\bar{\rho}$ and $\bar{\eta}$ are the Wolfenstein parameters of the CKM matrix taken from Ref. \cite{Zyla2020}.

 \begin{specialtable}[H]

 \end{specialtable}